-You can copy hard disk image files to other host systems and import them in to VMs from the host system.
-However, certain guest OSes, such as Windows 2000 and Windows XP, require that you configure the new VM in a similar way to the old one.
+You can copy hard disk image files to other host systems and then import them in to VMs from the host system.
+However, some Windows guest OSes may require that you configure the new VM in a similar way to the old one.

 Note: Do not simply make copies of virtual disk images.
 If you import such a second copy into a VM, Oracle VM VirtualBox issues an error because Oracle VM VirtualBox assigns a universally unique identifier (UUID) to each disk image to ensure that it is only used one time.
-See chapter 5.6, Cloning Disk Images, page 92.
+See chapter 5.6, Cloning Disk Images, page 98.
 Also, if you want to copy a VM to another system, use the Oracle VM VirtualBox import and export features.
-See chapter 1.15, Importing and Exporting Virtual Machines, page 21.
+See chapter 1.14, Importing and Exporting Virtual Machines, page 21.